 Bert Hellinger, the founder of Constellation Work, is a man of immense wisdom and compassion.
 He is one of the greatest living therapists of today’s world.
 His contribution and insights also reach far beyond the field of psychotherapy.
 The development of Constellation Work has not only given us an unprecedented tool for therapy and healing, but offered insight into the laws of life in relation to love, attachment, belonging and conscience.
 For the first time in modern civilization, and within more or less mainstream structures and disciplines, we are coming closer to dealing with such concepts as fate, atonement, loyalty, truth, wisdom of flesh, family conscience, Soul and Spirit.
 It is no coincidence that this knowledge seems to span cultures and continents easily, and is instantly recognizable.
 It goes to the very core of some of life’s mysteries, so far addressed only in some ancient indigenous cultures.
-Surprisingly, or not, there it sits comfortably side by side with some of the most recent findings of quantum physics.
+Surprisingly, or not, there it sits comfortably side by side with some of the most recent findings of cutting edge science.

 It is no surprise that such insights came to a man of such rich and varied life experience with a first hand knowledge of life’s worst hardships (conscripted into the German army during WWII, then prisoner of war), moral dilemmas (taking a stand against the Nazis) and spirituality within the Christian faith during his twenty years of priesthood.
 As a missionary sent by his order he spent 16 years with Zulus in South Africa, which provided him with a first hand knowledge of a tribal culture.
 That experience had a profound impact on Hellinger: